Longest flights

-Singapore Airlines A350-900ULR taxiing at John F. Kennedy International Airport, the aircraft flying the world's longest scheduled flight.
+Singapore Airlines A350-900ULR (one of only seven ever produced) operating at John F. Kennedy International Airport as Flight 23, the aircraft flying the world's longest scheduled flight.

-Over time, commercial airlines have established a number of scheduled ultra long-haul non-stop flights, reducing the travel time between distant city pairs as well as the number of stops needed for passengers' travels, thereby increasing passenger convenience.
+Over time, commercial airlines using fixed-wing aircraft have established a number of scheduled ultra long-haul non-stop flights, reducing the travel time between distant city pairs as well as the number of stops needed for passengers travels, thereby increasing passenger convenience.
 For an airline, choosing to operate long flights can also build brand image as well as loyalty among a set of flyers, therefore competition among airlines to establish the longest flight occurs.
+(Note: In this article, the state length of a non-stop flight is, unless otherwise stated, the great-circle route.)

 Definition

 Measurement method

-The length of a flight can be defined in different ways, with the most common standard flight length measurement being great-circle distance, a formula that calculates the shortest distance across the curvature of the earth for two airports' ARPs.
+The length of a flight can be defined in different ways; the most common measure is great-circle distance, the shortest distance across the curvature of the Earth for two airports' ARPs.

 As the only measurement that remains consistent between a specific city-pair and unaffected by operational factors, it is the standard used to represent flight distances in commercial aviation and is used by governing agencies like ICAO, flight schedule providers and airlines themselves.